indilib/indi-3rdparty/indi-duino/doc/Readme-WeatherRadio.md

 ![Breadboard sample](weatherradio/img/breadboard_480px.jpg)

 In this example, the SDA port of the two sensors is connected to D2 (black wire), SCL to D1 (white wire), VIN (3.3V, red wire), GND (brown wire).

+## Adding an OLED Display
+In case that you want to show the your sensor data directly on your weather station, you may attach an SSD1306 based OLED to your Arduino.
+Connecting the display itself is quite trivial, since the display can be attached to the I2C bus.

+The display has a configurable timeout turning off the display.
+If you want to use this feature, you need to add a push button to one of the digital ports of the Arduino.
+The port can be configured with the OLED_BUTTONPIN variable in config.h.
+The button should connect the digital port to +5V/+3.3V if it is closed.
+Additionally, add a 47k pull down resistor connected to GND.

 ## Firmware Installation
 For installing the firmware onto a Arduino, you first need the [Arduino IDE](https://www.arduino.cc/en/Main/Software).
 Download it for our operating system of choice and install it.